pteichman/gopheracademy-web/content/advent-2014/backoff.md

 }
 ```

-I did this at first too, and I found the approach to be limiting for a
+I did this at first too, and I found the approach to be limiting:
-few reasons:

 It turns control of my function over to the backoff package, making it
-more difficult to reason about program flow.
+more difficult to reason about program flow since you don't know for
+sure when it might be called.

-It doesn't allow you to reset a backoff process mid-try if you get a
+It doesn't allow you to restart a backoff process mid-try if you get a
 signal that you can retry from zero.
+This can be added by passing in a
+retry channel, but it complicates the simplest case and offers little
+flexibility when a retry needs to occur.

 It doesn't allow you to easily change behavior between fatal and
 retryable errors in `f()`.
 You could add a backoff package error